eugenia1984/react-varios-cursos/04_codo_a_codo_react/teoria/js-avanzado-2.md

 # Temas:

--Condicionales (if - else , operador ternario, switch)
+- Condicionales (if - else , operador ternario, switch)

+- Condicionales anidados

+- Break y Continue

--Bucles: While y For - For in - For of
+- Bucles: While y For - For in - For of

 ---